NodePing/nodeping-ansible/README.md

 ### Running Locally

-This method will allow you to run your playbooks, but you won't need the nodeping-api code installed on your target machines.
+This method will allow you to run your playbooks, but you won't need the nodepingpy code installed on your target machines.
 This is done by delegating the nodeping tasks to localhost.